afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Ianelli et al. (2011) evaluated the consequences of current harvest policies in the face of warmer conditions with the link to potentially lower pollock recruitment and noted that the current management system is likely to face higher chances of ABCs below the historical average catches.
 Also, as part of the evaluation of stationarity given periods of "regimes", we revisited estimated mean recruitment during different periods previously identified as being unique.
-This show an pattern consistent with the impact of warming on recruits with the period from 2000--present having below average the current regime (since 1977) average (Fig. \ref{fig:mod_regimes}).
+This shows a pattern consistent with the impact of warming on recruits with the period from 2000--present having below average the current regime (since 1977) average (Fig. \ref{fig:mod_regimes}).

 ## Retrospective analysis

-Running the assessment model over a grid with progressively fewer years included (going back to 20 years, i.e., assuming the data extent ended in 2001) results in a fair amount of variability in both spawning biomass and recruitment (Fig. \ref{fig:mod_retro}).
-This year with the lower than expected survey biomass estimate, the retrospective pattern degraded considerably with an increased average bias (Mohns $\rho$ equal to 0.216 for the 10 year retrospective and 0.132 if extended  back 20-years).
+Running the assessment model over a grid with progressively fewer years included (going back to 20 years, i.e., assuming the data extent ended in `r thisyr-20`) results in a fair amount of variability in both spawning biomass and recruitment (Fig. \ref{fig:mod_retro}).
+This year with the lower than expected survey biomass estimate, the retrospective pattern degraded considerably with an increased average bias (Mohns $\rho$ equal to `r round(rhoMohn10,3)` for the 10 year retrospective and 0.132 if extended  back 20-years).

 In response to the SSC's request to evaluate how selectivity is used for ABC and catch advice, we used the retrospective runs to show how the "projected" selectivity compared with subsequent estimates